Welcome to today's edition of the Rush 24-7 podcast.

 Shouldn't Hispanics love us using this theory?

-Why did they vote so much for Democrats if we took the took the charge, took the lead in showing our sensitivity to Hispanics?
+Why did they vote so much for Democrats if we took the charge, took the lead in showing our sensitivity to Hispanics?

 What happened here?

-Somebody's gonna have to explain this to me because this philosophy of identity politics and running out and not alienating, and not in fact, not even not alienating, but actually pandering to didn't achieve anything.
+Somebody's going to have to explain this to me because this philosophy of identity politics and running out and not alienating and not, in fact, not even not alienating, but actually pandering to, didn't achieve anything.

 Because if we're not to object to Sonia Sotomayor, because we're going to alienate women and Hispanics, and we certainly can't oppose Barack Obama because we're going to alienate liberals and Democrats and blacks.